30 Tips to Improve your CV

 - Print it out – when you think you’re done, print a copy.
 There is a good chance this is how the employer will view it, so it’s important that everything looks good on paper.
 Put it down, do something else and come back to re-read it with a clear head and fresh eyes.
 Still happy?
 Then you’re probably ready to give it to someone else to read!

-- Get feedback – have at least three other people read your completed CV and give you honest feedback.
+- Get feedback – You simply must get other people to give you honest, candid and pointed feedback on your CV.
+Have at least three other people read your completed CV and give you honest feedback.
 These should ideally be people in the pharmaceutical or med device industries, who can give you specific and constructive comments.
 Having spent as long as you have on your CV, it is easy to find a lot of recommended changes demoralising but it’s better to hear it all at this point in the process, so accept their feedback graciously!

 - ADAPT IT FOR EVERY APPLICATION – having given you 28 other tips, this one might be the most important.
 Pick key skills and qualities the employer is looking for out of the job advert and make sure they are clearly displayed on your CV.
 Reorder bullet points to bring the most relevant points to the top of the list and make full use of bold and underlining to highlight key points.